pterodactyl/documentation/community/config/nodes/add_node.md

 * **Name**: a quick identifiable name for the daemon
 * **Description**: a long description that is used to help you identify the node.
-* **Location**: the location you have the node in.
+* **Location**: the location you want the node in.
 These are configured in the 'Locations' section of the panel and one must be created before a node can be created.
-These simply act as categories for Nodes and serve no other purpose at this time.
+These simply act as categories for nodes and serve no other purpose at this time.
 * **FQDN**: the fully qualified domain name for the node — for example: `node.demon.pterodactyl.io`
 * **Communicate over SSL**: if the panel is using SSL the Daemon is required to use SSL as well.
-* **Behind Proxy**: if you have the daemon behind a proxy that terminates SSL connections before arriving at the daemon then this option should be selected.
-If none of that sentence made sense, this doesn't effect you.
+* **Behind Proxy**: if you have the Daemon behind a proxy that terminates SSL connections before arriving at the Daemon then this option should be selected.
+If none of that sentence made sense, this doesn't affect you.
 * **Server File Directory**: the location on the physical server where the daemon is to store the files the servers generate.
 By default this is `/srv/daemon-data`.